prrao87/fine-grained-sentiment/README.md

 This outputs HTML files with embeds showing the explanations for each sample sentence for each classifier used.

-# Demo Front-end Dashboard
+# Demo Front-end App
-A front-end dashboard that takes in a text sample and outputs LIME explanations for the different methods is deployed using Heroku: https://sst5-explainer.herokuapp.com/
+A simple Flask-based front-end application is developed that takes in a text sample and outputs LIME explanations for the different methods as shown below.
+* The application is deployed using Heroku: https://sst5-explainer.herokuapp.com/
+* The source code for the Flask-based app is in [this separate repository](https://github.com/prrao87/fine-grained-sentiment-app).

-Play with your own text examples as shown below and see the fine-grained sentiment results explained!
+[Play with your own text examples](https://sst5-explainer.herokuapp.com/) as shown below and see the fine-grained sentiment results explained!

 **NOTE:** Because the PyTorch-based models (Flair and the causal transformer) are quite expensive to run inference with (they require a GPU), these methods are not deployed.

 ![](data/assets/explainer-app.gif)